olegkorshunov/innopolis2022/README.md

 Here, I public my some result.

 * cnn1d_train_val_.ipynb - CNN with conv1d, I suppose this my best model and I don't chose her(( because I'm belived in lightGBM and this was a mistake.
-* missing_values - try to recover missing values with KNN and CNN with conv2d, as and other methods this is don't improve  my cv.
+* missing_values - try to recover missing values with KNN and CNN with conv2d, as and other methods this is don't improved  my cv.
 * lightgbm - here I in first time tryed to use optuna instead of gridsearchCV.
 * cb - outliers in dataset with [object importance](https://catboost.ai/en/docs/features/object-importances-calcution)